ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/slides/chapter_3_a27f0e9bfd20f2e7d3c30b25a5acb7a8.md

         1 & \text{for single respondents}
 \end{array} \right.
 $$
-- The variable *single* is said to be an *indicator*, or *dummy*, variable.
-- To interpret coefficients, we now consider the regression function
+- To interpret coefficients, consider the regression function

 $$\text{E }logface = \beta_0 + \beta_1 logincome + \beta_2 single$$
 - This can be expressed as two lines